r-caamano/ebpf-tproxy-splicer/README.md

         You can then run it with the following command "sudo ziti-router run config.yml"

-        Alternativly if you can also choose to run with CloudZiti Teams and you will want to replace the binary in the /opt/netfoundry/ziti/ziti-router/ folder i.e.
+        Alternatively you can also choose to run with CloudZiti Teams and you will want to replace the binary in the /opt/netfoundry/ziti/ziti-router/ folder i.e.

         zt-router-stop